Legal cases with fixed pricing, standardized processes, and firm timelines

 Seek permission of the Lessee before building any structures or carrying out any improvements in the Leased Premises.

-During the continuing period of the lease if any accession is made (alluvion for the time being in force) then that accession or area will be taken under such lease.
+Fundamental rights are during the continuing period of the lease if any accession is made (alluvion for the time being in force) then that accession or area will be taken under such lease.

 During the continuing period of lease, if the material part of the property is destroyed wholly or partly through by fire, or by flood, or by war or by the violent act of the mob or by any other means and it becomes permanently unfit for the use for which it is to be rendered, then it becomes void at the option of the lessee.